replaysMike/WallMonitor/README.md

 ## Monitors currently supported

-There are many built-in monitors that come with SystemMonitor.
-If you feel an important monitor is missing, create a [Feature Request](https://github.com/replaysMike/SystemMonitor/discussions/categories/feature-requests) or contribute by submitting a pull-request.
+There are many built-in monitors that come with Wall Monitor.
+If you feel an important monitor is missing, create a [Feature Request](https://github.com/replaysMike/WallMonitor/discussions/categories/feature-requests) or contribute by submitting a pull-request.

 * TcpPort
 * Udp Multicast & Unicast message monitoring